MicrosoftDocs/Viva/Viva/engage/ediscovery-engage.md

 - Mentions
 - Timestamp

-We continue to update which data points are included in search results for Viva Engage.
+We continue to update the data points that are included in search results for Viva Engage.

 ## See also